To help you get started as quickly as possible, I’ve prepared this list of fintech apps in India. Categorized into different sections.

 One of the best features of Finology Ticker is its “Strength and Weakness” section.
 It shows you areas where a company is getting stronger and where it’s a shortcoming as well.
 This information is usually a little tricky to derive and consolidate for beginners.

-If you want more info, you can subscribe to Finology ONE which gives you access to multiple reports and stock analyses conducted by a group of experts.
+If you want more info, you can subscribe to Finology ONE which gives you access to multiple reports and stock analysis conducted by a group of experts.

 Other Helpful Fintech Tools

-EnKash proves small businesses with an interest-free credit card for corporate uses.
+EnKash proves small businesses with an interest-free credit card for corporate use.
 It’s a B2B fintech platform.

 Open.Money is a neobank built for businesses.
-To help business manage their expenses, taxes, accounting, cash flow, and multiple bank accounts in one place.
+To help businesses manage their expenses, taxes, accounting, cash flow, and multiple bank accounts in one place.

 Open comes with a VISA debit card, payout management, payment collection and other e-commerce features that allow you to manage the financial side of your business without going through tons of excel sheets and confusing accounting software.